STMicroelectronics/x-cube-tof1/Projects/NUCLEO-L476RG/Examples/53L5A1/53L5A1_ThresholdDetection/README.md

 This example application shows how to use the X-NUCLEO-53L5A1 expansion board and a STM32 Nucleo board to perform threshold detection and print the results on a hyper-terminal such as TeraTerm through a serial link.
+The rangings are displayed when a target is found between 20 cm and 60 cm from the target.
 Please refer to the user manual for more details.

 The example application uses the following default serial settings: